radivot/myelo/CML/hahnel20/alphasNbetas/README.md

 ![](../../../docs/alphaNbetaDataNfitsBB.png)
 which shows better fits of patients 4, 10 and 18.

-Differences in parameter estimates can be drastic: in the table below, compare A and alpha of pts 1, 3, 6, and 7, and B and beta of pt 13.
+Parameter differences can be drastic, as seen below for A and alpha of pts 1, 3, 6, and 7, and B and beta of 13.
 ```
 pML<-cbind(d21[,1],bind_rows(P))
 pML$method="maxLik"
 pBB<-cbind(d21[,1],bind_rows(dn$P))
 pBB$method="bbmle"
 bind_rows(pML,pBB)%>%arrange(ID)%>%filter(ID%in%c(1,3,6,7,13))

    ID            A      alpha           B         beta     sigma method
 1   1 4.222862e+01 -0.9970453 0.016054450 -0.033776730 0.6272613 maxLik
 2   1 8.070877e+04 -3.8916201 0.024939337 -0.041162706 0.7423625  bbmle